 Note: The New Brunswick Dental Society does not regulate hygienists and if there are formal complaints against dental hygienists, they can be addressed to the College of Dental Hygiene at 1-506-872-3133.

 Further the New Brunswick Dental Society has no jurisdiction to address billing disputes and does not award compensation to patients in the same manner as the courts.
 Patients are advised to seek legal counsel to assist in determining rights with respect to billing disputes and civil actions.

 We recommend that you discuss your concerns with the Registrar prior to filing a formal complaint so that you fully understand our processes.
 Please call (506) 452-8575.
-In any event, should you wish to proceed with a complaint our legislation requires that a written, signed complaint must be submitted by mail to:
+In any event, should you wish to proceed with a complaint our legislation requires that a written, signed and dated complaint must be submitted by mail to:

 New Brunswick Dental Society

 - Your name, address and telephone number

 - The name and address of the dentist involved

 - The issues of your complaint (including dates where possible)